Ginger: Safe Or Unsafe?

 Further Case Reports

 After performing a deep dive into the data, I did find a case report that was written about a woman who seemed to develop subacute thyroiditis after ingesting 1 tsp of ginger in honey for 10 days2.
-Here are some additional details to really help us break this down:- The case involved a 34-year-old female

 - She experienced thyroid pain and swelling